sta199-summer24/sta199-summer24.github.io/_pages/syllabus.md

 - <b> Pre-lecture materials: </b> Prior to lecture, watch and read all materials in the `Prepare` column of the class [schedule](https://sta199-summer24.github.io/schedule/).

-- <b> Live lecture and labs: </b> Lecture and lab attendence is required.
+- <b> Live lecture and labs: </b> Lecture and lab attendance is required.
 Both are designed to be interactive where you gain understanding through directly applying new concepts and problem-solving with your peers.
 As such, a laptop (or similar) is required for all lectures and labs.

 - <b> Application exercises: </b> Application exercises (AEs) are short, individual assignments that you will work on during live lecture.
 They are due the day after lecture at 11:59 PM.
 AEs will be graded based on a good-faith effort has been made in attempting all parts.
 AEs are submitted by pushing all work to your Github repository.
 Successful on-time completion of at least 80 % of AEs will result in full credit.

-- <b> Labs: </b> Lab attendence is required.
+- <b> Labs: </b> Lab attendance is required.
 Lab assignments are due 3 days after class at 11:59 PM.
 No late work will be accepted.
-To accomodate extenuating circumstances, <b> the lowest lab grade will be dropped at the end of the semester</b>.
+To accommodate extenuating circumstances, <b> the lowest lab grade will be dropped at the end of the semester</b>.

 - <b> Exams: </b> There are two exams in this course.
 Each exam will include an in-class component (with a cheat sheet) and an open-note take-home component.
 The content of the exam will be related to the content in videos and reading assignments, lectures, application exercises, and labs.
 More detail about the exams will be given during the semester.